-During the course of the year, the Academy continuously reviews the annual operating budget after the June adoption.
-Changes in the budget are due to the following:
+During the course of the year, the Academy continuously reviews and amends the annual operating budget.

-- Changes made in the fall to account for the final student enrollment, which determines how much state foundation grant will be received during the fiscal year. - Final amendments are made in June for changes in appropriations to prevent budget overruns and adjustments in expenses made by administration. - The final budget for the General Fund anticipated the fund balance to be 4% of General Fund expenditures and transfers, with that percentage being the actual result. - The minimal change in the fund balance was due primarily to the decrease in the Academy's student enrollment in the high school.
+- Final amendments are made in May for increases in appropriations to prevent budget overruns and reductions in expenses put into place by the administration. - The final budget for the General Fund anticipated the unassigned fund balance to be 34 percent of General Fund expenditures and transfers the actual results equaled 44 percent.